 The monsoon season in the city lasts from June through September.
 The town often sees light to moderate rainfall at the beginning of June.

 The city’s winter season has typically bad temperatures.
 It lasts from December through February.
-The city has temperatures that vary from 10°C to 18°C.
+The city has temperatures that vary from 10°C to 18°C. You can avoid visiting when tempertaure is extremely low.

+Holi, Diwali and Dussehra are all joyfully celebrated here.
+However, Puri is best known for the Puri Jagannath Rath Yatra.
+You can come at festival time and enjoy how the local people excitedly enjoy these festivals.
 If you wish to visit Jagannath Puri during Rath Yatra, book your rooms in advance.
 Finding rooms during Rath Yatra in Jagannath Puri is next to impossible.

 - Purshottam Bhakt Niwas